 Certain of Mr. Serafino's family members receive compensation as employees of the Company, which compensation is not included in the following tables, as their employment is independent of Mr. Serafino's position with the Company.
-Mr. Serafino's spouse and daughter are employed as salaried employees, and are not executive officers of the Company and each have aggregate annual compensation that does not exceed \$120,000.
+Mr. Serafino's spouse was employed by the Company until November 30, 2020 and became an independent contractor on December 1, 2020, providing services to the Company as needed.
+Mr. Serafino's daughter is employed as a salaried employee and neither she, nor Mr. Serafino's spouse, were or are executive officers of the Company and each have aggregate annual compensation that does not exceed \$120,000.

 Mr. Serafino's son-in-law, Luciano Lombardi, is employed by the Company as Territory Manager, Sales.
 His employment as a salaried employee, and not an executive officer, is independent of Mr. Serafino's position with the Company.
-During 2019, Mr. Lombardi received base salary equal to approximately \$63,000, commission equal to approximately \$61,000 and an auto allowance equal to approximately \$7,000.
+During 2020, Mr. Lombardi received base salary equal to approximately \$65,000 CAD, commission equal to approximately \$90,000 CAD and an auto allowance equal to approximately \$7,000 CAD.
 Additionally, Mr. Lombardi participates in the Company's Registered Retirement Savings Plan (Canada) program, and each of Mr. Lombardi and Mr. Serafino's other family members participate in the Company's employee benefits plan.